tjwilson90/turbo-hearts/README.md

 #### StartCharging

 A `start_charging` event is sent when a charging phase of a hand begins.
+This event is sent for convenience; the information it imparts can be inferred from other events.

 ```json
 {